dotnet/csharpstandard/standard/types.md

 #### §Nullable-Contexts-General General

 Every line of source code has a ***nullable context***.
-The annotations and warnings flags for the nullable context control whether nullable annotations (§Nullable-Annotation-Context) are allowed and whether nullable warnings (§Nullable-Warning-Context) are issued by the compiler, respectively.
+The annotations and warnings flags for the nullable context control nullable annotations (§Nullable-Annotation-Context) and nullable warnings (§Nullable-Warning-Context), respectively.
 Each flag can be *enabled* or *disabled*.
 The compiler can use static flow analysis to determine the null state of any reference variable.
 A reference variable’s null state (§Nullabilities-And-Null-States) is either *not null*, *maybe null*, or *maybe default*.

 The nullable context may be specified within source code via nullable directives (§6.5.9) and/or via some implementation-specific mechanism external to the source code.
 If both approaches are used, nullable directives supersede the settings made via an external mechanism.